 The positive to negative reviews seem to be evenly split (although I haven’t counted each one)…

 This is different though.
-Arise has pushed all of the financial risk onto you… therefore, you must give a little more weight to the complaints and negative reviews.
+Arise has pushed some of the financial risks onto you… therefore, you must give a little more weight to the complaints and negative reviews.

 What I Like About Arise